woensug-choi/RosGazeboDocker/README.md

 Use VNC client to connect through localhost:5901

-ssh with terminal 'ssh ubuntu@localhost -p 5902'
+To SSH from other host or other machines, run 'service ssh start' in server terminal to start ssh server run 'ssh ubuntu@localhost -p 5902' from client